bflaven/BlogArticlesExamples/stop_starting_start_stopping/google_tag_manager_google_analytics/readme.md

 ### 2.2.2 Video_4 Sources Of Custom Event Data in Google Analytics

-!
-Google Analytics Event Tagging
+**About Google Analytics Event Tagging**

-In GTMA category is called product page
+- In GTMA category is called product page
-Event category (big bucket e.g. product)
+- Event category (big bucket e.g. product)
-Event action (unique action e.g. clicking on a specific image in a slideshow to determine which is the more appealing)
+- Event action (unique action e.g. clicking on a specific image in a slideshow to determine which is the more appealing)

-What is Slicing and Dicing?
+**What is Slicing and Dicing?**
-Slicing and Dicing refers to a way of segmenting, viewing and comprehending data in a database.
+Slicing and Dicing refers to a way of segmenting, viewing and comprehending data in a database, it also apply for any data investigation.

 ### 2.2.3 Video_8 :: 3 Ways to Create Click Triggers in Google Tag Manager
 - Source: https://www.youtube.com/watch?v=z49SmubDyLI&list=PLpjwMOKO8Jz5hk4vFsc5hKsOMNLMVHflT&index=8